frkl/trojai-fuzzing-vision/arch/tutorial.md

 3) Certain parameterizations can reduce compute.
 4) Different symmetries can have different impacts on degrees of freedom.
 5) Parameterization of equivariant functions are tied to parameterization of invariant functions
-6) Permutation invariant functions can be parameterized solely using tensor contraction terms.
+6) Permutation invariant and equivariant functions can be parameterized solely using tensor contraction terms.

+A Taylor series parameterization is sound in theory.
+In practice however, functions compound and high order interactions are common.
+Taylor series often provides too little relevant capacity and too much irrelevant capacity to be useful.
+Engineering is key in the journey to create universal learners of equivariant functions.
+In the next chapter, we'll focus on permutation symmetry and design a family of practical invariant and equivariant networks for various flavors of permutation symmetry.

 ## II n-D permutation symmetry